cleitonsouza01/trade/README.rst

 In a nutshell
 -------------
-**trade** works like a service.
+A **trade** app works like a service.
 The user informs the items he have in stock and a series of subsequent occurrences (purchases, sales, whatsoever) with those or other items.
 **trade** then calculates the effects of those occurrences and gives back the new amounts and costs of the items in stock.